smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## 6. How do I add my contract to my subscription account?

-Once you deploy your contract, it should be whitelisted in the subscription account so it can use the funding when requesting for randomness.
+After you deploy your contract, you must add it as an approved consumer contract so it can use the subscription balance when requesting for randomness.
 Go to the [Subscription Manager](https://vrf.chain.link) and add your deployed contract address to the list of consumers.
 Find your contract address in Remix under **Deployed Contracts** on the bottom left.

 ![Remix contract address](/files/intermediates-tutorial-03.png)